Cuba at a Glance

 As mentioned above, the public healthcare system in Cuba covers all citizens.
 Private hospitals, doctor’s practices, and other private medical facilities do not exist.
 Instead, all health-related facilities and services are run by the government.
 Universal vaccinations and other universal programs have almost eradicated diseases like polio, rubella, tuberculosis, or chicken pox.

 For decades, Cuba has been known to have a large staff of well-trained medical specialists at hand.
 The research sector is strong as well, particularly in the field of biotechnology or epidemiological studies on chronic diseases.
+An example of their achievements is that Cuba became the first country in the world to receive WHO validation that it successfully eliminated mother-to-child transmission of syphilis and HIV.

 Since 2010, tourists and expats are obligated to secure health insurance which is valid for their stay in Cuba and approved by the Cuban government.
 However, even if you are covered, you need to keep in mind that medical facilities do not accept checks or credit cards.
 So make sure to bring enough cash when you visit a hospital or clinic.

-Some Issues that Remain in the Healthcare System
+Some Issues Remain in the Healthcare System

 The fall of the socialist bloc and the tightening of the US embargo in the early 90s put a strain on Cuba’s economy.
 Its healthcare system threatened to collapse as the budget for medicine and medical equipment shrunk by 70%.
 However, the health of Cuba’s population remained stable.
 This is due to the fact that healthcare remained a high priority for the government.